Train at Moving Edge: Online-Verified Prompt Selection for Efficient RL Training of Large Reasoning Model: Methodology

+This score is online because it is evaluated with the current policy parameters, and efficient because it only requires a prompt-side forward pass.
+In the HIVE pipeline, this verifier complements Stage~1: reward history filters repeated zero-variance regions, while $V_t(x)$ checks whether a historically promising candidate still exhibits current-policy uncertainty.

-To rigorously justify the use of prompt-side entropy $V(x)$ as a proxy for response-side utility $U(x)$, we establish a theoretical guarantee of \textbf{Rank Consistency}.
-Under the assumptions of \textit{Representation Approximation} and \textit{Entropy Propagation} (see Appendix~\ref{subsec:thm-theoretical-proof} for detailed formulations), we provide the following main result: \begin{theorem}[Informal] For any pair of prompts (x,x'), if the difference in their prompt-side entropy $\Delta V$ exceeds a specific noise-related threshold, then their ranking in $V(x)$ is consistent with their ranking in the true expected response entropy $U(x)$ with high probability:
+We use an informal rank-consistency result to justify prompt entropy as a verifier, rather than as a complete utility model.
+Under the representation approximation and entropy propagation assumptions stated in Appendix~\ref{subsec:thm-theoretical-proof}, prompt-side entropy preserves the ranking of expected response-side entropy when the prompt-entropy margin is larger than the combined approximation and sampling noise. \begin{theorem}[Informal rank consistency] For any pair of prompts $(x,x')$, if the difference in their prompt-side entropy is sufficiently larger as specified in Appendix~\ref{appendix-sec:proof-thm}, then with high probability

-\end{theorem} This theorem (formally presented as Theorem~\ref{thm:ranking-appendix} in the Appendix~\ref{appendix-sec:proof-thm}) ensures that $V(x)$ is a theoretically sound estimator for tracking the model’s current learning edge.
-The theoretical proof is examined in Appendix~\ref{appendix-sec:proof-thm}.

-\textbf{Entropy-based Selection.} Following the online calculation, HIVE implements a deterministic gate to finalize selection.
-To maintain adaptability as the LLM updates, we employ a dynamic median-based threshold.
-Let $\mathcal{D}_{S1}$ be the candidate set passing Stage 1.
-We define the verification threshold $\gamma$ as the median prompt entropy of the current pool: A prompt $x_i$ is promoted to the rollout phase if it satisfies: This ``soft-to-hard" selection ensures a constant relative throughput, forcing the model to prioritize the top 50\% most informative samples.
-By validating historical utility with online prompt entropy, HIVE resolves metadata staleness and maximizes gradient utility per rollout.

-{\textbf{Computational Efficiency.}} Stage 2 achieves extreme efficiency by replacing multi-sample rollouts with a \textit{single forward pass} over the prompt tokens.
-For a prompt of length $L_p$, group size $G$ and response length $L_r$, calculating $V(x)$ only needs one forward pass, whereas a full group rollout requires $G\cdot L_{r}$ forward passes.
-Specifically, this reduces the computational complexity from $O(G\cdot L_{r})$ to $O(1)$.
-By selecting prompts with high $V(x)$, HIVE effectively resolves the metadata staleness issue while bypassing the prohibitive costs of full rollouts.
-The time cost of Stage~2 is empirically verified as negligible, shown in Figure~\ref{fig:rollout_step} in Section~\ref{subsec:further-experiment}.
+where $\hat{U}_t$ is the empirical response-side entropy estimator under the current policy. \end{theorem} The theorem explains why prompt-side entropy can serve as a low-cost online verifier.
+The main support for using this proxy remains empirical: Appendix~\ref{appendix-sec:additional-exp} reports prompt--response entropy correlations, and Section~\ref{subsec:exp-component-study} shows that removing Stage~2 weakens the accuracy--rollout tradeoff.